NathanRSmith/process-babysitter/README.md

     * `command`: Templated command to run.
     * `cwd`: Templated value for the subprocess working directory.
     * `args`: Array of templated arguments for the subprocess (everything that follows the command).
+    * `env`: Map of environment variable name to value to use for that var.
+If the value starts with `$`, it will be assumed to refer to an existing env var and use its value at run time.

 Example `default.json`: